matthewmummert5/lightcrypt/README.md

 ####Notes for Bash Scripting
-This program is designed to be easily bash scripted. the `--script` command line option will supress outputing error messages to the console, but will still return an error code which one can check with `$?` in bash.
+This program is designed to be easily bash scripted. the `--script` command line option will supress error messages printing to the console, but will still return an error code which one can check with `$?` in bash.
 See the table above for the specific error codes.

 Some examples: